-Summary of NATA competencies required for certification examination.
-Emphasis is placed on clinical decision making skills.
+Summary of CAATE competencies and Role Delineation Study required to prepare for BOC exam.
+Emphasis is placed on clinical proficiencies/decision making skills.
 Fall.
 Prerequisites: HEED 322 and HEED 323.
+AT Majors only.

 HEED 423 Clinical Experiences in Athletic Training V